sinzin91/tesseract-blog/content/posts/ml-pc-build-log.md

 ![Big RTX 4090](/images/pc-build/gpu-size.png)

 I got scolded by folks on PC Parts Picker for not installing the GPU bracket.
-I avoided it because my JUSB4 connector was too big and blocked the top part of the bracket.
+This was included with the Gigabyte RTX 4090, but I avoided installing it because my JUSB4 connector was too big and blocked the top part of the bracket.
 The GPU also seemed stable enough without it.
-However, it seems that overtime the GPU is so large that it will sag and potentially break the PCIe slot or the GPU itself.
+However, it seems that the GPU is so large that overtime it will sag and potentially break the PCIe slot or the GPU itself.
 I ended up installing the bracket after all, I can live without a front panel USB-C port.

 ![GPU bracket](/images/pc-build/gpu_bracket.jpg)